-So what does this mean for 2023?
-Parks Canada has decided that NO personal vehicles will be allowed to park at Moraine Lake in 2023.
+So what does this mean for 2024?
+Starting in 2023, Parks Canada decided that NO personal vehicles will be allowed to park at Moraine Lake.
 Meaning Moraine Lake Road will be closed to personal vehicles.

 Something had to be done to help preserve this magical place, and while I don’t see this as a perfect solution I’m happy to see action.
 We’ve been booking shuttles to Moraine Lake since 2018 and have never had an issue with it.
 We’ve been telling people for years that that it’s the best and easy way to get to Moraine Lake.

 These parking changes to Moraine Lake really only apply to June to mid-October when Moraine Lake Road is open.
 You can’t visit Moraine Lake in the winter unless you cross-country ski to the lake, but most people who ski Moraine Lake Road turn around at the sign before reaching the lake.